-Navigating the different licenses and permits you need to open your salon can be challenging.
+Navigating the licenses and permits you need to open your salon can be challenging.

-It may feel like there is an overwhelming amount of things to get your head around.
-And, frankly, this is not the most fun part of starting a salon.
+It may seem like there are an overwhelming number of things to understand.
+Frankly, this is not the most fun part of starting a salon.

 But don’t worry.
 I have made this easy for you.